B-Harden/Portfolio-src/README.md

-# Data-Science-Portfolio
+# Portfolio

-Portfolio containing examples of completed Data Science projects, ongoing projects, as well as current research and related interests
+### Hello and Welcome to my GitHub Portfolio.

-Hello and Welcome to my GitHub Data Science Portfolio.
+The following portfolio contains my academic achievements, research interests, community involvement, etc. I will be constantly updating the portfolio so make sure to check back frequently.